emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Optional*: `post | put | get | delete`

   The method of the HTTP request.
-All the available methods are: post, put, get, delete.<br/>
+All the available methods are: post, put, get, delete.<br />
 Template with variables is allowed.